Hillel the Scribe Communications

 Carol Shields, The Stone Diaries: a novel about an ordinary woman, born under unusual circumstances, living a plain life of many lows and few highs.

-Bruce Markusen, The Team that Changed Baseball: an account of one of the first recognizably diverse clubs, the 1971 champion Pittsburgh Pirates.
+Bruce Markusen, The Team that Changed Baseball: an account of one of the most radically diverse clubs, the 1971 champion Pittsburgh Pirates.
+Never before had a major league team fielded nine black players.
+Now, we wouldn't give it a second thought.

-Samuel Freedman, Who She Was: the journalist's lovingly told narrative of the family and social factors in the 1930s and 1940s that shaped the character of his deceased mother.
+Samuel Freedman, Who She Was: the journalist's lovingly told narrative of the family and social factors in the Bronx in the 1930s and 1940s that shaped the character of his deceased mother.

 Rebecca Skloot, The Immortal Life of Henrietta Lacks: a smart book about the young woman whose cells, since her 1951 death from cancer, live on and continue to inform medical research -- and about the attendant ethical, racial, health and societal issues.